avalanche123/ServerBundle/README.md

 This is a Mongrel/WEBrick inspired HTTP webserver for Symfony 2.

 > **BEWARE:** this Bundle is far away from beeing usable.
-Right now you can
+Right now (after some
-> start a single-threaded HTTP webserver.
-The goal is to implement the cool and
+> necessary refactoring) there's actually no real logic to handle requests or
-> just missing features that Mongrel/WEBrick do provide for RoR developers.
-If
+> send responses.
+This code is still **work in progress** and must be
-> you're interested in making this Bundle usable for production, feel free to
+> implemented -- and that's some kind of a strange experiment.

-> fork and improve it - I'd appreciate pull requests and help.
+The goal is to implement the cool and just missing features that Mongrel/WEBrick do provide for RoR developers.
+If you're interested in making this Bundle usable for production, feel free to fork and improve it - I'd appreciate pull requests and helping hands.

 REQUIREMENTS